 When there is a need to use bucket fields in Salesforce to the group, then a group is divided as per their field values.
-Moreover, it is not possible to create tracks on the Salesforce platform as it can only be found in the report section.
+Moreover, it is not possible to create tracks on the Salesforce platform as they can only be found in the report section.

 Q 32: Tell us the reasons for data loss in Salesforce?